Excessive or ongoing work stress affects individuals, and organizations.

 What's the Good News?

 This podcast outlines work stress, and helping people and organizations to thrive.
-Additionally, check out upcoming events (below left), and ways I help individuals and organizations (below).
-Subscribe and join the growing group of professionals who want to stay in the know on work stress, and how to deal with it.
+Additionally, check out upcoming events (below left), and ways I help organizations improve their bottom line and retain their values employees.